diespinoza/arduino-node-server/README.md

 This project aims to create a web application that a single Arduino device can communicate with.
 It will allow the arduinos to retrieve information about RGB led so it can be executed.
 It needs to be accessible from any web browser or application in the world.

 ## What is the problem?

-Creating a web application that can be accessed from anywhere, can manage user profiles, contains a dashboard, can control arduino devices.

 A way to control a string of Neopixels remotely from anywhere in the world using the internet and an arduino Wi-Fi capable arduino